davecoll3/speak-ev/TESTING.md

     </details>

 * Result
-  * The hompage lists all dictionary terms, listed in alphabetical order, which can be clicked to reveal their related definition.
+  * The homepage lists all dictionary terms, listed in alphabetical order, which can be clicked to reveal their related definition.
-  * The expanded term collapsible clearly displays the 'like' and 'dislike' buttons with associated number.
+  * The expanded term collapsible clearly displays the 'like' and 'dislike' buttons with associated numbers.

 #### ID 7
 * Expected